eitanf/sysconf/pubs/README.md

 To verify the document was created susccessfuly, run: `docker run -t dockeruser/sysconf:tag ls -l`.

-To log in to the container, look at files, and possibly rebuild the document, run: `docker run -t dockeruser/sysconf:tag bash`.
+To log in to the container, look at files, and possibly rebuild the document, run: `docker run -it dockeruser/sysconf:tag bash`.